tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-If you need more complex logic you can define and use models local to a
+If you need more complex logic, you can define and use models local to a
 migration.
 For example:

 ```ruby